konabos/konabos-docker-examples/sitecore-xp0-sxa/README.md

-# Sitecore 10 XP0 with JSS Example
+# Sitecore 10 XP0 with SXA Example

 An example repo for running Sitecore 10 XP0 with SXA topology on Docker.